nico-busch/PHBS_MLF_2018/README.md

 ## Model Training

-We are interested first in assessing feature importance in predicting the sign of abnormal return.
+We are interested first in assessing feature importance in predicting the sign of abnormal returns.
 To that end, we fit a random forest classifier with 500 decision trees and use the functionality " forest. feature_importances” to sort features by importance.

 ![features](/images/features.PNG)